cul-it/cul-folio-analytics/canned_reports/CR134/README.md

 <br>-- 6-14-24: in locations subquery, added "distinct"
 <br>-- 7-25-24: updated fund code sort for Course Reserve funds, which were changed to "Interdisciplinary" starting with FY2025
 <br>
+-In cases where the quantity was incorrectly entered as zero, this query replaces zero with 1.
+--11-5-24: updated "json" to "jsonb"; cast UUID's where needed